AUC-Woodruff-Library/GaNCH-data/docs/workflow.md

 ## Setup

-* Download and install free open source software (and one propritary software) to manipulate data and upload it to Wikidata
+* Download and install free open source software (and one propritary software) to manipulate data and upload it to Wikidata.
+See the [Resources page](/docs/resources.md) for more.
   * [Git](https://git-scm.com/downloads) - [Version Control](https://www.atlassian.com/git/tutorials/what-is-version-control) software, used to protect your work against accidental deletion.
   * [Visual Studio Code](https://code.visualstudio.com/) - Text and code editor with a built-in terminal.
 Free and easy to learn interface.
     * [Edit CSV extension](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv) - Edit CSV files in spreadsheet format within VS Code.
 We don't use MS Excel since it reformats content (dates, etc.).